subho406/portfolio/content/home/experience.md

   date_start = "2017-05-01"
   date_end = "2017-06-32"
   description = """
-  Selected amongst thousands of competitors in [Kone-IBM hackathon](https://www.kone.com/en/news-and-insights/stories/kone-india-hackathon.aspx) for a paid two month sponsorship to Kone, Finland as a visiting researcher.
+  Selected amongst thousands of competitors in  for a paid two month sponsorship to Kone, Finland as a visiting researcher.
   * Performed predictive modeling of customer callouts with elevator log data using LSTM which acheived record accuracy.
   * Performed statistical modeling & diagnostics of Kone’s german elevator data extracted from the Remote Maintenance Program which yielded commercially valuable insights."""